textpotential/bibliarchic/chapt3.md

 ## Hinting at Anarchy ##

-In the previous chapter, I suggested that the third affordance of bible as interfaces is a tendency toward anarchy.
+In the previous chapter, I suggested that the third affordance of bible as interfaces is anarchy.
-Anarchy in interface "resists the closure or consolidation of use to any mechanistic determinism governed by original author, original version, or final form."[^15] In one sense, the visible markings of users continuing to work on the text of Codex Sinaiticus resists closure of this interface to a pristine and fixed text.
+Anarchy in interface "resists the closure or consolidation of use to any mechanistic determinism governed by original author, original version, or final form."[^15] In one sense, the visible markings of users continuing to work on the text of 1QISa^a^ resists closure of this interface to a pristine and fixed text.
-Yet, as was customary in the manuscript copying process of antiquity, many of the changes we see in this interface by the initial scribe and later users are attempts to "correct" the text to more closely resemble its exemplar or the accepted version of the text of Isaiah.
+Yet, as was customary in the manuscript copying process of antiquity, many of the changes we see in this interface by the initial scribe and later users are attempts to "correct" the text to more closely resemble its exemplar or the accepted version or tradition of the text of Isaiah.[^marks]
 Thus, in another sense, these collaborative markings exhibit archic tendencies, aligning the interface with some original source manuscript or an established proper form of the text it contains.
-Though 1QIsa^a^ may not exhibit many material properties signaling anarchic tendencies, the fact that users participated in this interface as a form of communal reading without explicit determinative guides in the interface itself to control or contain or close "the mysterious possibilities of exegesis"[^16] offered by reading a few lines from one column near the end of the book suggests the possibility of anarchy in use.
+Though 1QIsa^a^ may not exhibit many material properties signaling the affordance of anarchy, the fact that users participated in this interface as a form of communal reading without explicit determinative guides in the interface itself to control or contain or close "the mysterious possibilities of exegesis"[^16] offered by reading a few lines from one column near the end of the book suggests the possibility of anarchy in use.
 The simple fact of inviting participants to read a small bit of text and allowing the listeners to make sense of that short reading as they found fit is a performance of anarchy.

-[//]: # (Ask Pam, what does she want me to do with Carr here regarding correctors?)
+[^marks]: David Stern, *The Jewish Bible: A Material History*, 26-27, calls these markings interventions, of which most are corrections, 26-27.
+Many later users would not have access to actual textual exemplars, so by correction, I do not mean to limit this activity to simply alignment with an earlier written manuscript.
+Instead, "correction" can encompass scribal adjustments to fit the tradition of Isaiah they had received from their community.

 The high surface area of the discrete columns, the collaboration of both communal reading and textual emendation, and the anarchy of expounding on a small excerpt read in the process of a customary ritual gathering suggest that 1QIsa^a^ has the potential to be an interface begging for participation and resisting reduction to consumption of content.
 It is important to note here, that for this roll bible interface, the communal reading use plays a major role in both demanding participation and resisting mastery, closure and determinism by involving many voices.
 We will see this combination of small bits and many voices remain as an important indicator of bible as interface.

 ## Binding the Book: Codex Bible ##